-Already several months before the war broke out, Adolf Hitler ranted and raved in an anti-Semitic speech to the German Reichstag or parliament: “If international Jewish financiers inside and outside Europe again succeed in plunging the nations into a world war, the result will be not the bolshevization of the earth and with it the victory of Jewry, but the annihilation of the Jewish race in Europe.”
+Already several months before the war broke out, Adolf Hitler proclaimed an anti-Semitic speech to the German Reichstag or parliament: “If international Jewish financiers inside and outside Europe again succeed in plunging the nations into a world war, the result will be not the bolshevization of the earth and with it the victory of Jewry, but the annihilation of the Jewish race in Europe.”

 It was not Hitler’s real or imagined enemies who began the war, but Hitler himself.
 After obtaining the secret agreement of his communist enemy Josef Stalin, Hitler attacked Poland.
 Unable to defend itself, Poland surrendered on September 28, 1939, and the country was partitioned between Germany and the Soviet Union.
 Accompanying the invading Nazi soldiers were special armed forces called Einsatzgruppen, acting as mobile killing squads, seeking out and murdering tens of thousands of Polish Catholic intellectuals and political leaders as well as Jews.